season

 What It Is For

-Done with genuine intention — with the awareness that this is a season of preparation for an encounter with the living God at Pascha — Lenten practice tends to produce, cumulatively, a particular quality of interior state: a kind of voluntary poverty, a loosening of the grip of comfort and habit, an increased awareness of one's own neediness before God.
+John Cassian's principle applies perfectly here: all Lenten practices — fasting, increased prayer, prostrations, almsgiving, voluntary simplification — are means, not ends.
+The criterion for any practice is whether it serves the purification of the heart.
+Done in a spirit of pride, resentment, or mechanical obligation, Lenten practices are not spiritually useful.
+Done with genuine intention — awareness that this is preparation for an encounter with the living God at Pascha — they produce, cumulatively, a particular quality of interior state: a voluntary poverty, a loosening of the grip of comfort and habit, an increased awareness of one's own neediness before God.

 This awareness is not pleasant.
 It is, however, honest.
 And honesty before God is the soil in which genuine prayer grows.